saikiranmadimi/intro2/python/sets.md

 A set in python borrows from the conventional set in mathematics.
 It can only store unique values.
 In other words, you can never have duplicates in a set.

 ## Tasks
-Using documentation and the python shell, find the answers to the following questions.
+Using documentation and the python shell, find the answers to the following questions. **you actually don't really need the internet**
 1. How can you make a set?
 2. How do you add to a set?
 3. How do you remove a set?